A really drinkable Puglian! — 4 years ago

 Frederic Lebourg

 Big cab Syrah blend.
 Feels excessively alcoholic in spite of a 13.5% on label.
 It hits you like a punch in the face but it is a one shot effect without an evolving taste.
 Maybe will get better a few hours after opening.
-Follow up a few hours after opening and the day after: not getting any less brutish — 2 days ago
+Follow up a few hours after opening and the day after: not getting any less brutish — a year ago